 Strategic Partners

-These strategic partners must have direct oversight through an advisor by a staff member of the Dean of Students Office.
-The advisor’s main job must be advising the Strategic Partner’s organization and operations.
+These strategic partners must have direct oversight through a Dean of Students Office staff member or be advised by a faculty or staff member who must have regularly scheduled meetings with the ASUW Advisor.
 The organization must be student-run, and there must be a direct advantage to both ASUW and the organization throughout the partnership.
-Strategic Partnerships are not ASUW Programs, and as such they shall not experience oversight by the ASUW Executive Branch, or by the PID Committee.
+Strategic Partnerships are not ASUW Programs, and as such they shall not experience oversight by the ASUW Executive Branch, or by the ASUW Programs and Institutional Development Committee.
+However, there shall be an expectation of collaboration with the ASUW Executive Branch and relevant ASUW standing Committees in order to maximize the potential of the partnership and uphold the expectations of Strategic Partners.
 These include:

 Interfraternity Council